 Where a charge prescribed by these by-laws is expressed to apply in respect of residential properties, land classified for the purposes of the Part or Division under which the charge is made as residential that is used as a discrete residential unit shall be the subject of a separate assessment of the charge.

-[Regulation 5 amended in Gazette 29 Jun 2007 p.
+[By-law 5 amended in Gazette 29 Jun 2007 p.
 3246.]

 6. Estimation upon meter malfunction or of non-metered quantity